arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 5. Start writing a new sketch in the editor, or use a sketch from the _Examples_ sidebar.

-Learn more about Cloud Editor:
+Learn more about the Cloud Editor:

 * [Cloud Editor in Arduino Docs](https://docs.arduino.cc/arduino-cloud/guides/cloud-editor)